 But her dog whined low; on the doorway sill, With his cane to his chin, The old man sat; and the chore-girl still Sung to the bees stealing out and in.

 And the song she was singing ever since In my ear sounds on: –“Stay at home, pretty bees, fly not hence!
 Mistress Mary is dead and gone!”

 You can go here: The Sacred Bee in Ancient Times and Folklore to read an excerpt about the ritual of telling the bees being wide spread throughout the British Isles.
 The page also tells that honey bees will not do well in a quarrelsome family-nor do honey bees like to hear bad language-they prefer to be talked to politely and quietly.

-Seems the bee folklore is like much of the other folklore from Appalachia-it came across the big pond with those first settlers so long ago.
+Seems the bee folklore is like much of the other folklore from Appalachia, it came across the big pond with settlers long ago.